Imee Marcos: Return to politics

 Twelve years after her family's exile, Marcos returned to politics.
 She ran as Congresswoman of the 2nd District of Ilocos Norte and won.
 She assumed office on June 30, 1998.
 She was then reelected in 2001 and 2004.
 Her term ended on June 30, 2007.

 In the 2010 elections, she ran as governor of Ilocos Norte against her cousin, Michael Marcos Keon, who was the governor during that time.
 She defeated her cousin in the elections.
 Imee had 196,160 votes while Keon had 86,005 votes.
 She assumed office on June 30, 2010.
 She was re-elected in 2013, unopposed.
 She was reelected in the 2016 elections, securing a third consecutive and final term.

 During the third Sulong Pilipinas Convention in 2016, President Rodrigo Duterte named Imee as one of his campaign contributors, saying that she borrowed money to fund his campaign.
 However, Duterte's Statement of Contributions and Expenditures (SOCE) does not include her as a donor.
 Imee denied the claim saying that she just helped him get votes from the Ilocos Region.

-In 2018, she expressed her desire to run for senator "to bring back the Marcoses to Malacañang Palace one day."

 On January 25, 2019, Marcos tweeted that Ilocos Norte's poverty incidence rate lessened under her governorship; however, the very same tweet showed poverty incidence rate actually increased during her rule.
 Poverty reduction rate was 17% in 2006, while it dropped to 5% in 2015.
 The tweet was afterwards deleted.